mage/mage-module-shard/Readme.md

 mage-module-shard
 =================

-Module to help you create distributed MAGE modules; that
+Module to help you create distributed MAGE modules.

 Installation
 -------------